-- You can also create a professional-looking front end user account login form with a plugin such as Theme My Login.
+- You can create a professional-looking front end user account login form with a plugin such as Theme My Login or Profile Builder.

-Whichever method you use for people to log into their accounts, they can access their protected categories after logging in.
+Whichever method you use for people to log into their accounts, they can access their user and role protected categories after logging in.

 Once people have logged in, you will need to consider the best way for them to navigate to their protected categories.

 Can customers automatically log into a protected category by clicking a link/URL?